caneignacio/worldwide-investment-in-education/README.md

 ### Power BI Report

 A report was built upon the model.
-The editable version can be found in the [.pbix file](files/worldwide-investment-in-education.pbix) on this Github repository.
-There is also an open link to a read-only version of the report on [this link](https://app.powerbi.com/view?r=eyJrIjoiMTAzZmY3ZGYtM2ZiMS00YzQ4LTg5MTAtMDNjNTI4MzYyMTMzIiwidCI6IjM1NDg3YTU2LTFlNGYtNDAzNC04ODNkLWViYjBiMDMxZDNjNCIsImMiOjR9&pageName=5dbfd74657df6de26bbd).
+The .pbix file can be downloaded by entering [this link](files/worldwide-investment-in-education.pbix).
+There is also an open link to a read-only version of the report available on [this link](https://app.powerbi.com/view?r=eyJrIjoiMTAzZmY3ZGYtM2ZiMS00YzQ4LTg5MTAtMDNjNTI4MzYyMTMzIiwidCI6IjM1NDg3YTU2LTFlNGYtNDAzNC04ODNkLWViYjBiMDMxZDNjNCIsImMiOjR9&pageName=5dbfd74657df6de26bbd).

 The report consists on a front cover and three more pages, with the following elements: